Linda Tripp, whose taped calls with Monica Lewinsky led to Clinton impeachment, dies at 70

 Ms. Tripp had worked as a White House secretary during the administration of President George H.W.
 Bush and stayed on for the first two years of the Clinton presidency, in 1993 and 1994.
 She later told a grand jury that she was troubled by the president’s behavior toward women.

-After she was transferred to the Pentagon, Ms. Tripp befriended Lewinsky, a former White House intern who confided that she had a sexual relationship with Clinton while he was president.

-The two women had frequent conversations, in person and over the phone.
-Ms. Tripp secretly began to record their telephone conversations, resulting in hours of intimate and sometimes graphic descriptions of Lewinsky’s relationship with Clinton.

-Ms. Tripp later turned over her taped recordings to independent counsel Kenneth Starr, who was investigating possible wrongdoing by the president and first lady Hillary Clinton in connection with the Whitewater real estate firm in Arkansas.
+Ms. Tripp secretly began to record her telephone conversations, resulting in hours of intimate and sometimes graphic descriptions of Lewinsky’s relationship with Clinton.
+Ms. Tripp later turned over her taped recordings to independent counsel Kenneth Starr, who was already investigating investments the president and first lady Hillary Clinton had made in connection with the Whitewater real estate firm in Arkansas.

 After Ms. Tripp’s evidence was introduced, Starr refocused his investigation on Clinton’s relationship with Lewinsky, convening a grand jury to determine whether the president had broken any laws.

-Among other things, Ms. Tripp told Starr’s investigators about a navy blue dress Lewinsky had worn during an encounter with Clinton that was stained with the president’s semen.
-She had advised Lewinsky not to have it cleaned, in case she might need it as future evidence.
+Among other things, Ms. Tripp told Starr’s investigators about a blue dress Lewinsky had worn during an encounter with Clinton that was stained with the president’s semen.
+She had advised Lewinsky not to have the dress cleaned, in case she might need it as evidence.

 “I just, I don’t trust the people around him, and I just want you to have that for you,” Ms. Tripp added.
 “Put it in a baggie, put it in a Ziploc bag, and you pack it in with your treasures, for what I care.”